Your Gift to the World

 Soon I immersed myself into strength training with kettlebells.

 And again.
 Received praise from what I was teaching.
-The more I experienced the power of what I was teaching... and how it was helping others become better people.
-And this is when I knew I was onto something.
+The more I experienced the power of what I was teaching... and how it was helping others become better.
+This is when I knew I was onto something.

 Rising Above the Wounds